top of page

 What is Donor Heroes Night about and its History?

-Donor Heroes Night is a national event which celebrates, honours and commemorates the men, women and children of Australia who have given the gift of life through organ and tissue donation.
+The 5th Donor Heroes Night is a national event which celebrates, honours and commemorates the men, women and children of Australia who have given the gift of life through organ and tissue donation.

 On May 2020, the inaugural Donor Heroes Night was undertaken.
 The event was inspired by thousands of Aussies commemorating ANZAC day when they came out of their homes in the early morning to remember our ANZAC Heroes, light a candle or played the last post in their memory.
 So why couldn't the same be done to acknowledge and celebrate the approximate 25,000 Donor Heroes who have given themselves to save or benefit others during the past 37 years.
 DFA recognises all organ and tissue donors as well as living donors drawing on data provided from DonateLife and ANZDATA.